cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/assignment-2.md

 ---
 content_type: page
-description: This page is assignment 2 for the MIT course IDS.333 Risk and Decision Analysis of fall 2021.
+description: This page is the orientation material for Unit 3 Discounted Cash Flow (DCF) in the MIT course IDS.333 Risk and Decision Analysis of fall 2021.
 draft: false
-title: Assignment 2
+title: Orientation 3
 uid: 99bc49a0-d592-45a8-8c16-e90bf055b47b
 ---
 ## Orientation to Discounted Cash Flow (DCF)